xenforo-ltd/docs/docs/devs/lets-build-an-add-on.md

 $perPage = $this->options()->demoPortalFeaturedPerPage;
 ```

 It's probably not going to hurt to add another option.
-Perhaps another useful option would be to be able to change the default sort order from `xf_demo_portal_featured_thread.feartured_date` to `xf_thread.post_date`.
+Perhaps another useful option would be to be able to change the default sort order from `xf_demo_portal_featured_thread.featured_date` to `xf_thread.post_date`.
 Go back to the "Demo - Portal options" group, and click "Add option".

 Set "Option ID" to `demoPortalDefaultSort`, "Title" to `Default sort order` and "Edit format" to `Radio buttons`.
 For the "Format parameters" set those as follows: